PRIVACY POLICY FOR CONTRIBUTORS

 There are circumstances in which we can make programmes about an individual without their consent provided we comply with the relevant laws and regulatory codes, such as the Ofcom Broadcasting Code.

 We do not generally rely on obtaining your consent to process your personal data to make a programme in which you appear.
 This is something which we do as part of our legitimate business interests, as explained above.
+We may occasionally rely on your explicit consent to process your Special Category Data and/or Criminal Offence Data.
+You can withdraw your consent at any time (see ‘The right to withdraw consent’ below).
+In limited circumstances, where we are processing with a view to publication and the special purposes exemption applies, some data protection obligations and rights may be limited to the extent permitted by law (see “The Special Purposes” below).

 Where you have entered into a contract with us to participate in our programmes, we may be entitled to show the programme whether or not you later change your mind about participation.